EliahKagan/subaudit/README.md

 - It facilitates customization, as detailed below.

 The actual audit hook that a `Hook` object encapsulates is not installed until the first listener is subscribed.
-This happens on the first call to the object’s `subscribe` method, or the first time a context manager object obtained by calling its `listening` or `extracting` method is entered.
+This happens on the first call to its `subscribe` method, or the first time one of its context managers (from calling its `listening` or `extracting` method) is entered.
 This is also true of the global `Hook` instance used by the top-level functions—merely importing `subaudit` does not install an audit hook.

 Whether the top-level functions are bound methods of a `Hook` instance, or delegate in some other way to those methods on an instance, is currently